Firefish-io/firefish-protocol/README.md

 ### Verifying Historical Commits

 Verifiable builds require checking out the specific commit that matches the published binary.
-As of Oct 1 2025, that commit is `f5fa7dc26e12a400340389e46536280b200357c5`, which does not have the Docker build files yet.
-To verify that commit:
+As of Oct 1 2025, that commit is `f5fa7dc26e12a400340389e46536280b200357c5`, which **does not have the Docker build files yet**.

+To verify that commit while **preserving the docker files**:

 ```bash
 cp docker-build-and-verify.sh Dockerfile.nix /tmp/ && \